wkoertgen/train.oracle12.migration/FAQ.md

 Monitoring does not make much sense on an idle database, you will need a sort of **stresstest** or **generate workload**.
 Every DBA has hopefully his own sripts for this.

 All this is quite tricky.
-We could show it in a special workshop on Monitoring.
+Find some special workshop on Monitoring.